Anneliese Maier Research Award

 Award winners are expected to spend a period of up to five years cooperating on a long-term research project with the nominator and / or specialist colleagues at a research institution in Germany.

-The Humboldt Foundation grants up to eight Anneliese Maier Research Awards annually.
-An award is valued at 250,000 EUR.
+The Humboldt Foundation grants up to eight Anneliese Maier Research Awards per nomination round.
+An award is valued at €250,000.

 - The nominees must be recognised as established leaders in their subject or as researchers who are not yet so advanced in their scientific careers but are already internationally established researchers from whom a sustainable shaping of the humanities and social sciences in Germany can be expected through the prospects of long-term collaboration.

 - The nominee's future perspectives must indicate that she/he will continue to be an active, academically influential researcher in the coming years.

 - Detailed expert opinion by an academic working at a research institution in Germany who would like to invite the nominee to spend time researching in Germany.

 - The Humboldt Foundation assumes that candidates will abide by the Rules of Good Scientific Practice during the application and sponsorship periods.